EpocSquadron/plantuml-theme-amadeus/README.md

 # Amadeus PlantUML Theme

+## What is it?

 This is a plantUML theme for my employer, [Amadeus](https://amadeus.com).
-It essentially draws from the official brand colors and makes some other adjustments to make nicer diagrams for internal use.
+It draws from the official brand colors and makes other adjustments to make nicer diagrams.

+## Why?

+I firmly believe that communicating effectively requires removing as many barriers to understanding as possible.
+A key barrier to consider is *cognitive load*, which can be summarized as the amount of ideas, jargon, and notation that must be understood before one can begin to understand the actual message or idea being conveyed.

+Diagrams are often used to provide visual aids to understanding of systems, including software and business systems.
+But diagrams produced by plantuml, the leading diagramming software in Amadeus (and many other organizations), the default visuals produced are noisy and ugly.
+Noise occurs when diagrams fail to hierarchically apply color, emphasis, and transparency to draw focus to the essential concepts, while retaining the supplemental information required when reviewing the diagram deeply.
+Ugliness, while often considered unimportant, distracts the mind from the message and subconciously generates negative emotional response.
+Elimination of noise and ugliness are some of the key jobs of design in marketing and communications, but are applicable even to internal stakeholders.
+In other words, taking care to make a clean, readable theme makes this essential tool more effective.

 ## Usage